 You cannot improve what you do not see.
 By using OEE, which machine- and process-related losses must be reduced are revealed.
 OEE breaks the performance of a manufacturing unit into three separate but measurable components: Time, Speed, and Quality.
 Each component points to specific aspects of the process that can be targeted for improvement.

 OEE (1982) stands for Overall Equipment Effectiveness.
-On the one hand, it is the standard to calculate machine effectiveness and manufacturing productivity, but moreover, it also shows how effectiveness got lost.
-This feature is unique and makes OEE a vital element of all serious improvement strategies for manufacturing processes, including TPM and Lean Manufacturing.
+On the one hand, it is the standard for calculating machine effectiveness and manufacturing productivity, but moreover, it also shows how effectiveness got lost.
+This unique feature makes OEE a vital element of all serious improvement strategies for manufacturing processes, including TPM and Lean Manufacturing.

-Every split second when a cork is hit on a bottle, the bottle has become a higher value.
+Every split second, when a cork is hit on a bottle, the bottle has become a higher value.
 Factories are all about such successful cycles on all those machines involved.
-OEE studies exactly show those moments on the spot where it happens: at the machine, the moment it happens.
+OEE studies exactly show those moments on the spot where it happens: at the machine the moment it happens.
 Or not.
 Both are being captured.
-This makes it thé essential measure for management and staff services that wish to know which conditions to create in order to thrive production effectiveness from the bottom up, setting targets and conditions top-down.
+This makes it an essential measure for management and staff services that wish to know which conditions to create to thrive production effectiveness from the bottom up, setting targets and conditions top-down.

 Get real-time results from your live production line and make the adjustments as needed to better your production performance.

 With constant movement and fluctuation on the factory floor – having the capability to maintain and optimize speed is a priority.